odubno/gauss-naive-bayes/README.md

 # Summarize Data

-Prepare the data for modeling:
+Prepare the data for modeling.
+Here we calculate descriptive statistics later used in the model.

-- The mean and the standard deviation are used whe calculating the Normal Probabiltiy value for each feature.
-- The summary is the combination of (mean, standard deviation) and will be calculated for each feature within each class.

 1. [Mean](#mean)
 2. [Standard Deviation](#standard-deviation)